 We talked briefly about adding more sulfur-rich foods to your diet such as sauerkraut because this compound is found to boost your body's production of glutathione.
 Glutathione is a crucial detoxifying antioxidant!
 It is needed in the detox process and without it, you may not have much success with removing glyphosate (and any toxin) from your body.

-- Dairy products: if you can tolerate dairy, it might be a good idea to include more into your diet.
+- Dairy products: if you can tolerate dairy, it might be a good idea to include more organic dairy into your diet.
 The reason for this is because dairy contains beta-casein (a milk protein) that is known to help increase glutathione levels in the body.
 A2 milk may be more powerful than A1 milk for this purpose but it's important to keep in mind that pasteurised milk is practically devoid of goodness (the heating process destroys much of the vital nutrients).
 Raw milk (though controversial) is definitely a more whole and nourishing source of nutrition and I even heard a lady (on a podcast) once talk about how she healed her gut issues with drinking raw milk for a short period of time.
 If you add kefir grains to it and allow it to ferment, you've got yourself a great source of natural probiotics that help repopulate the gut after glyphosate kills off gut flora.

 - Exercise: regular movement has been suggested to help (by researchers), to reduce oxidative stress by boosting levels of glutathione.